Midnight145/LiteloaderLoader/README.md

 - For some reason, Liteloader unsets the final field on all fields in Block.class and Item.class.
 I'm not sure if this is necessary, so currently I'm not doing it.
 - Liteloader standalone installs, as opposed to being loaded via Forge as a mod.

-## Known Issues

-- Occasionally, the game will hang on startup.
-This can be resolved by restarting the game, though in rare cases it may take multiple tries.
-- There's some progress bar jankiness on startup, but this is not a major issue and should not affect gameplay.